TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-backuprestore-replication.md

     * To optimize costs, you could scale up before the replication process starts and then scale back down after it’s completed.
     * During the upgrade, the database will remain transactionally consistent.
 It is suggested that you pause all workload before you scale to avoid rollbacks.

-2. If the replication is failing with a timeout error.
-Customer can re-try replication by increasing the querytimeout:
+2. If the replication is failing with a timeout error, customer can re-try replication by increasing the querytimeout:
     * Please open the distributor and log reader job properties from Job activity monitor for respective publication.
     * Right click on Distributor Job and select properties
         * Go to Step
         * Click on second step of job and click on edit
-    *  add parameter -QueryTimeOut 3600 at the end of command
+        * Add parameter -QueryTimeOut 3600 at the end of command
     * After increasing the querytimeout you have to restart distribution and logreader agent job from job activity monitor.

 3. Error 2627 - Violation of PRIMARY KEY constraint <>.
 Cannot insert duplicate key in object: